BenjaminGuzman/microstart/README.md

 It is similar to docker compose, but these are the main differences:

 - Doesn't need docker installed.
 Any command you run from command line can be run by this program
-- It supports process groups and dependencies<sup>1</sup> (see below)
+- It supports process groups and dependencies<sup>1</sup>
-- Can generate [dot code](https://graphviz.org/doc/info/lang.html) based on configuration
+- Can generate [graphviz code](https://graphviz.org/doc/info/lang.html) based on the configuration file

 **It is intended to be used in development environment preferably**, since in production you have more pro stuff like kubernetes.

-<sup>1</sup> docker compose also supports dependencies with [`depends_on`](https://docs.docker.com/compose/compose-file/#depends_on),
+<sup>1</sup> docker compose also supports dependencies via
-but that works slightly different.
+[`depends_on`](https://docs.docker.com/compose/compose-file/#depends_on), but that works slightly different.

 ## Feature overview

 - Start **group processes** defined in configuration
 - Configure dependencies in order to **start a process after** another has notified **successful startup**
 - Start **single processes** defined in configuration
-- Generate [**dot code**](https://graphviz.org/doc/info/lang.html) from configuration to get an overview of the dependency graph between microservices for your application
+- Generate [**graphviz code**](https://graphviz.org/doc/info/lang.html) from configuration to get an overview of the dependency graph between your application microservices (or processes)

 Here is a small demonstration

 ![Example](./microstart-example.gif)

-Notice how _Search engine_ service is run before anything else, then both _users_ and _crypto_ services run concurrently, and, after both have notified successful startup, _Landing page_ is started.

 Configuration file used in GIF is [example.json](./example.json) or [example.yml](./example.yml).

 [schema.json](src/main/resources/schema.json) contains all configurable properties.

+Notice that _Search engine_ service is run before anything else, then both _users_ and _crypto_ services run concurrently, and, after both have notified successful startup, _Landing page_ is started.

 Generated dependency graph image: